01-edu/public/subjects/has-city/README.md

 ### Instructions

-Create a function `hasCity` that given a country and an array of cities of that country and it returns function with city parameter which returns whether a city is part of that country or not.
+Create a function `hasCity` that takes a country and an array of cities of that country and it returns a new function. \
+The new function takes a city parameter which returns whether a city is part of that country or not.

 If it is, it should be returned `<city> is a city from <country>`, otherwise